 If you've built your circuit using the specified components - and you've followed the step-by-step construction guide described on the Support Page

-Next - double-check that all of the cuts in the tracks have been made - that they're In The Right Place
+If you can't see anything obvious then adopt a systematic approach to faultfinding.
+Begin by double-checking that all of the cuts in the tracks have been made, that they are all - In The Right Place

-- and that they sever the tracks completely.
+- and that they sever the track completely.
 Use a magnifying glass - and backlight the board.
 It only takes the smallest strand of copper to cause a problem.

-When you're satisfied that the tracks have been severed in all the right places - check that you have made - and correctly placed - the five solder bridges.
-These are just small blobs of solder - used to join pairs of tracks together.
+When you're satisfied that the tracks have been severed in all the right places, check that you have made - and correctly placed - all eight solder bridges.
 Mark each bridge with a felt-tip pen - or something similar - so that it can be easily identified later.

-Next - carefully examine the full length of each track.
+Next, carefully examine the full length of each track.
 Look for unwanted solder bridges.
-Your felt-tip marks will tell you which ones should be there - and help you to identify any that shouldn't be there.
+Your felt-tip markings will tell you which ones should be there - and help you identify any that shouldn't be there.
 If you backlight the board during the examination - it makes potential problem areas easier to spot.

 .
 Check each individual component and link - to make sure that it's present and correctly positioned.

 Print out the drawings and mark off the components as you go.
 Take your time and examine each individual component carefully.
-If you do it right - you'll only have to do it once.
-Pay particular attention to the orientation of the diodes - the transistors - and the electrolytic capacitors.
+Pay particular attention to the orientation of the diodes, transistor and electrolytic capacitor.